mirochaj/ares/doc/contributing.rst

 (in principle) be fairly straightforward.
 The following section shows how you might go about doing this.

-If you end up developing something you think might be useful for others and are willing to share, you should absolutely `fork ares on bitbucket <https://bitbucket.org/mirochaj/ares/fork>`_.
+If you end up developing something that might be useful for others and are willing to share, you should absolutely `fork ares on bitbucket <https://bitbucket.org/mirochaj/ares/fork>`_.
 Feel free to shoot me an email if you need help getting started!